zeroarst/callbackfragment/README.md

 }
 ```

-In your host class, such as Activity, another fragment, just do as usual.
+The library generates a subclass of the annotated `Fragment` with this format: `YourFragmentCallbackable`.
+In your host class, such as Activity, or another Fragment, create a instance and add to `FragmentManager`.
+It also comes with a static `.create()` method that you can just use.

 ```java
 public class MainActivity extends AppCompatActivity implements MyFragment.FragmentCallback {